joekreu/basic_pcp/README.md

 ## 4. Usage of the parsers

-All project files should be placed in the same directory.
+All files should be placed in the same directory.
 Note that there is only minimal error handling.
 Run the parsers from the command line.

 The parser `direct_pcp_ir_0.py` is simply run by